securitydatspring2019/spring2020-w13-crypto/README.md

 ## Exercises :memo:
 - [SSL Handshake](https://docs.google.com/document/d/13oD_h5fO9i1rIeQaiMxzG54w3q5dc0neL8nPGX2HEdw/edit?usp=sharing) We will do this together in the class
 - [Tomcat with SSL and preparing for the exam](https://docs.google.com/document/d/1pY6gbHgAzzMZshgwIhejSZ9ROtQy8dHacci0mdJvdcI/edit?usp=sharing)
+- Hand-in for this lecture
+  Write down your own agenda, for how you would present the questions given for today.
+Has this been a hard day, leave out the parts you have found hardest.
+Remember you will only have 10-15 min for this part at the exam.